Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 When the tool is drawn out, the brass tip will remain on the inside of the tyre, and the viscous rubber sealant will continue to ‘flow’ slightly, filling the entire puncture.

-One thing to note here – you will need some pressure in your tyre to successfully insert the tool and plug.
-If a tyre is completely flat, Slime or Holts Tyreweld are a better solution.
+One thing to note is that you will need some pressure in your tyre to insert the tool and plug successfully.
+Slime or Holts Tyreweld are better if a tyre is completely flat.

 - Super lightweight and easy to pack